koij0/Humorography/README.md

 Level 5 - K-pop Memes

 If the user selects NO a lot in a level, it bumps back to the previous level.
 This simulates the fact that if someone doesn’t find a certain Level of my Humor funny, it’ll never progress to the next Level.
 In other words, without continuous positive response to my Humor, it diminishes.
-(People will never know how truly funny I am …)

 Also built into the game, is an option to see the “Giggle Graph” (press the Key “G” to view & Key “B” to Exit Graph), which visualizes how much Humor the user shares with me.
 The more Green compared to Red, shows that the user has a similar Humor as me.